Approximate Modularity Revisited: Improved Upper Bounds

 where $D = 1 - \theta$, $N_r = 2r$ and $N_1 = \frac{7}{2} - \theta$. \cite{KR} use a previously known expander construction of \cite{pippenger} to get an upper bound of 44.5.
 The improved upper bound of 38.8 of~\cite{BPR} comes from constructions of expanders with a smaller value of~$r$.
 The value of $r$ cannot be substantially reduced further (without changing $\theta$), and so the approach of constructing better expanders is unlikely to significantly further reduce $\Kalweak$.

 In Section \ref{sub:UB-weak} we improve upon the upper bound of 38.8 on $\Kalweak$ by reducing $N_1$ from $\frac{7}{2} - \theta$ to $-\frac{1}{2} - \theta$, giving an upper bound of 26.8 using the expander construction of \cite{BPR}.
-The key to this improvement is extracting the main idea from the proof of~\cite{KR}, cleaning away redundancies and using instead Lemma~\ref{lem:canonical} (which establishes the existence of complementary collections with bounded deficit and surplus).
+The key to this improvement is extracting the main idea from the proof of~\cite{KR}, cleaning away redundancies and using instead Lemma~\ref{lem:canonical} (which establishes the existence of complementary collections with values approximately equal to the function's extreme value or its negation).
 It seems that the value of $N_1$ cannot be substantially reduced further within this framework of ideas, and hence new ideas appear to be needed if one wishes to obtain significant improvements in the upper bound on $\Kalweak$.
 In Appendix~\ref{appx:UB-weak} we upper-bound $\Kalweak$ using the minimum between two expressions rather than a bound of the form $(N_r+N_1)/D$, and show that $\Kalweak\le 23.82$.

-In Section \ref{sub:UB-strong} we consider $\Kalton$, the strong Kalton constant.
+In Sections \ref{sub:UB-strong} and \ref{appx:UB-strong} we consider $\Kalton$, the strong Kalton constant.
 This places additional restrictions on $f$ ($\epsilon$-modularity instead of only weak $\epsilon$-modularity).
 Indeed, these additional restrictions were used in~\cite{BPR} to reduce $N_1$ from $\frac{7}{2} - \theta$ to $\frac{5}{2} - \theta$, achieving an upper bound of $35.8$ in the case of $\Kalton$.